 Are Freshman and Sophomore students eligible to apply for a Student Freedom Agreement?
 Only juniors and seniors who are pursuing approved STEM degrees at participating schools and who otherwise meet Student Freedom Initiative’s eligibility criteria can receive funding from Student Freedom Initiative.

 The Student Freedom Agreement launched in fall 2021 with an initial focus on STEM majors because statistics show that a STEM education can serve as a pathway to freedom for students — opening the door to the widest array of opportunities in the 21st century economy.
-According to Science News the growth rate for STEM versus non-STEM fields is 2 times.
+According to Science News, the growth rate for STEM versus non-STEM fields is 2 times.
 According to National Center for Educational Statistics (NCES), Status and Trends in the education of Racial and Ethnic Groups, there will be 3.5 Million STEM jobs in the US to fill by 2025.
-The National Association of Manufacturers and Deloitte reported the average difference in salary between STEM and non-STEM is $24,100 for college graduates.
+The National Association of Manufacturers and Deloitte reported the average difference in first year salary between STEM and non-STEM is $24,100 for college graduates.

 What are the steps in completing the Student Freedom Agreement application?
 Students can apply for the Student Freedom Agreement through the student application portal: